Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2. Combined Approach Based on Generalized Multiple and Iterated Fourier Series: Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2

 where

-The equality (\ref{leto8001yes1}) is executed pointwise in each point of the interval $(t, T)$ according to the variable $t_1$, when $t_2\in [t, T]$ is fixed, due to sectionally smoothness of the function $K^{*}(t_1,t_2)$ according to the variable $t_1\in [t, T]$ ($t_2$ is fixed).
+The equality (\ref{leto8001yes1}) is satisfied pointwise in each point of the interval $(t, T)$ with respect to the variable $t_1$, when $t_2\in [t, T]$ is fixed, due to a piecewise smoothness of the function $K^{*}(t_1,t_2)$ with respect to the variable $t_1\in [t, T]$ ($t_2$ is fixed).

-Note that due to well-known properties of the Fourier--Legendre series as well as the trigonometric Fourier series, the series (\ref{leto8001yes1}) converges when $t_1=t,$ $T$.
+Note also that due to well-known properties of the Fourier--Legendre series and trigonometric Fourier series, the series (\ref{leto8001yes1}) converges when $t_1=t$ and $t_1=T$.